Grammatischer Wechsel: Overview

 Consequently, five pairs of consonants emerged, each pair representing a single PIE phoneme.
 The following table shows the precise developments from Proto-Indo-European through Proto-Germanic to Old Norse, West Germanic, Old English, Old High German and Middle Dutch.
-It is mainly in the dentals that these languages show significant differences in the patterns of grammatischer Wechsel.
-Note that this table lists only the outcome of word-internal consonants, since word-initial consonants were generally not affected by Verner's law.
+It is mainly in the dentals that those languages show significant differences in the patterns of grammatischer Wechsel.
+Note that the table lists only the outcome of word-internal consonants, since word-initial consonants were generally not affected by Verner's law.